Support at HomeClassification 3 Explained

 Your contribution is based on the services you use:

 - Independence Services: Moderate contribution.
-Covers personal care, home modifications, domestic assistance, and respite.
+Covers personal care, home modifications, domestic assistance, transport and respite.

 - Everyday Living Services: Higher contribution.
-Includes shopping, transport, social activities, and gardening.
+Includes shopping, social activities and gardening.

 Financial Situation